-- 1. The Assistant District Emergency Coordinator may serve as a general assistant to the District Emergency Coordinator or as a specialist.
+- May serve as a general assistant to the District Emergency Coordinator or as a specialist.
 That is, the ADEC may assist the District Emergency Coordinator with general leadership matters as the District Emergency Coordinator's alternate, or the ADEC may be assigned to handle a specific important function that does not fall within the scope of the duties of the District Emergency Coordinator's other assistants.
-The designated ADEC will act as the DEC in his or her absence or in emergency response operations to maintain continuity of leadership when 24-hour activity requires multiple shifts. - 2.
-The ADEC should be familiar with the Official Appointment Description for the ARRL District Emergency Coordinator, which contains the fundamental responsibilities of the DEC. - 3.
-Actively manage events and generate activities reports with the SEC.
-This includes the timely reporting of emergency and public safety communications rendered in the Section for potential inclusion in ARRL media.
-Will produce monthly reports to the SEC at the guidance of the SEC using current Section preferred reporting process.
+The designated ADEC will act as the DEC in his or her absence or in emergency response operations to maintain continuity of leadership when 24-hour activity requires multiple shifts. - Should be familiar with the Official Appointment Description for the ARRL District Emergency Coordinator, which contains the fundamental responsibilities of the DEC. - Should keep the DEC informed through monthly activity reports.